Faculty Libray Resources Guide

 My Library Account

-The library maintains a small Course Reserves collection of textbooks and other supplemental class materials provided by the Instructor.
+The library maintains a small Course Reserves collection of textbooks and other supplemental class materials provided by the instructor.
 These materials circulate to students for one hour at a time for in-library use only.
-If you'd like to place a textbook or any other materials on Reserve for your students, please complete the Course Reserve Request Form.
-Contact the Circulation Desk at 850.201.6189 with any questions.
+If you'd like to place a textbook or any other materials on Reserve for your students, please contact the Circulation Desk at 850.201.6177 with any questions.

 Find Books, Databases, & Articles